seekrs/MacroLibX-Website/src/content/docs/guides/text.md

 ## 🔤 Using fonts
 The MacroLibX is also capable of using custom fonts (as long as it is a TTF) given by the user.
 To do so, we can use `mlx_set_font` and `mlx_set_font_scale`.

-The difference between thoses are that `mlx_set_font_scale` allows the user to scale the font as he/she wants.
+The difference between thoses are that `mlx_set_font_scale` allows the user to scale the font as they want.

 We can even use several fonts in the same frame :